GoblinArchives/LiminalHorror/Liminal Horror System/Rules.md

 ### Healing
 Taking a quick rest for a few moments restores HP but can leave the investigators exposed.
 Ability loss takes longer to recover from.
 It can take as much as a week’s rest with medical intervention or magical means.

-### Armor
+### Armor and Stability
-A target's **Armor** value is deducted from incoming damage.
-Equipment can provide this bonus defense (e.g. +1 Armor).
+A target's **Armor** value is deducted from incoming damage before it is applied to HP.
+Equipment can provide this bonus defence (e.g. +1 Armor).

-Unless otherwise noted, Armor does not reduce incoming Stress (a value that targets a character's CTRL) and it would apply straight to a character’s Hit Protection.
-Some equipment may provide a bonus defense against Stress (e.g. + 1 Stress Armor).
+A target's **Stability** value is deducted from incoming stress before it is applied to HP.
+Equipment can provide this bonus defence (e.g. +1 Stability).
+These are often rare items, trinkets, or objects that provide a deep sense of comfort and connection to reality.

+It is up to the Warden’s discretion to create additional equipment that have the tags (+1 Armor) or (+1 Stability).

 ### Deprivation & Fatigue